Rakesh Kumar Goswami

 Rakesh Kumar Goswami is an Indian politician and a member of the 18th Uttar Pradesh Assembly from the Mahoba Assembly constituency of the Mahoba district.
 He is a member of the Bharatiya Janata Party.

+He was elected as MLA 1st time in 2007 from Bahujan Samaj Party.

 Early life

 Rakesh Kumar Goswami was born on 26 January 1954 in Mahoba, Uttar Pradesh, to a Hindu family of Kishori Kishore Goswami.
 He married Gayatri Goswami on 27 February 1984, and they had one child.

 Education

 Rakesh Kumar Goswami completed his education with a Bachelor of Laws at Bundelkhand University, Jhansi.